albertllousas/simple-cqrs-with-es/readme.md

 - Dual writes

 #### Dual writes
- A dual write describes the situation when you change data in 2 systems using local transactions, for example inserting a record in a database and send a message to a queue in a local transaction; Imagine a situation like this:
+ A dual write describes the situation when you change data in 2 different systems, for example inserting a record in a database and send a message to a queue in a local transaction; Imagine a situation like this:
 ```kotlin
 transaction.begin()
 database.insert(record)
 queue.send(message)
 transaction.commit()
 ```
-Now, let's say that this codes is executed, but transaction commit fails, without an additional layer that ensures data consistency over both services, there is no way to rollback the message if it was already sent.
+Now, this piece code is executed, but transaction commit fails, without an additional layer that ensures data consistency over both services, there is no way to rollback the message if it was already sent.

  In almost all the post that you can find over internet about CQRS, this problem is underestimated but it can lead you